 Briefly describe your role at KLTV:

-My role is to ensure the aims and objectives and strategies are carried out to the very best of the organisation’s ability and capacity.
-I am the CEO and founder of Kirklees Local TV, which documents news, promotes civic activism, research and encourages discussion on historical events, current social concerns and matters of culture that affect Huddersfield and West Yorkshire.
-I am also undertaking a PhD at The University of Huddersfield on the experience of African Caribbean people navigating race and constructing identity in post-war Britain.
+My role is to ensure the aims and objectives, and strategies are carried out to the very best of the organisation’s ability and capacity.
+I am the CEO and founder of Kirklees Local TV, which documents news, promotes civic activism, and research and encourages discussion on historical events, current social concerns and matters of culture that affect Huddersfield and West Yorkshire.
+I have a PhD in History and Philosophy from The University of Huddersfield for my work on the experience of African Caribbean people navigating race and constructing identity in post-war Britain.
 I’m an alumnus of the United Nations for People of African descent.

 What do you enjoy the most about working with KLTV?

-I love the digital industry, creating stories from an idea to webcast and video production.
-I also love the people, the rich mix of diverse members in the organization and also who we work with across the region is one of the best things I enjoy leading and working in KLTV
+I love the digital industry, creating stories from an idea to webcasts and video production.
+I also love the people; the rich mix of diverse members in the organisation and also who we work with across the region is one of the best things I enjoy working at KLTV.

 What are your hobbies?

 I love to read and continually enrich my knowledge and understanding of past and present.
-I enjoy to play chess; the game provides me with critical thinking skills in a fun way.
+I enjoy playing chess; the game provides me with critical thinking skills in a fun way.
 I cycle and walk, listen to music and socialize with close family and friends.

 What music/musicians do you enjoy?